-The report, done in collaboration with the Urban Institute, surveyed 867 nonprofits from six countries across North America and Europe.
+The report, done in collaboration with the Urban Institute, incorporates responses from 867 nonprofit professionals from six countries across North America and Europe.
 The organizations surveyed varied in size from one to over 250 employees, and represented a range of cause areas and roles.
 All data was collected online during July and August of 2020.

 on the newest edition of the nonprofit trends report.